Updated on 2025-08-22 GMT+08:00

 Boolean

-Specifies whether to delete the original job after the export.
+Whether to delete the original job after the export.
 The value can be true or false.
 The default value is true, indicating that the job is deleted and resources are released by default.

-Table 3 obsParameters parameter description
+Table 3 obsParameters parameter descriptions

 Parameter